jichaojoyce/COVID-Miami-Dade/README.md

 This page was updated on July 29, 2020.

+The Data folder contains the raw data and the calculation procedures.
 References

 Pollán, Marina, et al. “Prevalence of SARS-CoV-2 in Spain (ENE-COVID): a nationwide, population-based seroepidemiological study.”
 The Lancet (2020).